yoichi/LossInMerging/readme.md

 # Prevent code loss in merging

-There are some situations where SCM assisted merging to the production branch may cause code loss, and developers should take care of them.
+There are some situations where SCM assisted merging from the development branch to the production branch may cause code loss.
+It is caused by bad handling of the conflict in the merge, or bad handling of past conflicts in the target branch.
+There are several articles on resolve conflict by just modifing the change itself which we are going to merge.
+In this article, we will consider what we can do to reduce a possibility of a code loss, in addition to modifing the change itself.

 ## Typical example